TANAWAT002/Strawberry-Tracking-by-Ultralytics-and-Yolov8/README.md

           ![image](https://github.com/TANAWAT002/Strawberry-Tracking-by-Ultralytics-and-Yolov8/assets/136689717/ef5af7ec-228d-4556-a42f-492c0dec5d86)

-       4. Function to determine the robot's movement status
+       4. Function to determine the robot's movement status (movementStatus(...))

           Set the movement state for the strawberry harvesting robot.
 Include bounging boxes (track_xyxy), edge_status from endTheEdge(...) and return m_status (m_status = 1 is the robot moves, m_staus = 0 is the robot has stopped moving)